Cuba–Mexico relations: Improvements in the Mexican–Cuban relationship

 Mexican President Felipe Calderon visited Havana in 2012 to help improve relations with Cuba.
-Calderon's visit with current Cuban leader Raul Castro, brother of Fidel Castro, helped improve relations since the recent issues in the Mexican–Cuban relationship.
+Calderon's visit with then-First Secretary of the Cuban Communist Party Raul Castro, brother of Fidel Castro, helped to restore relations after the notable confrontations of the Fox administration.

 Mexican Foreign Minister José Antonio Meade visited Cuba in September 2013 to further the improvements in Mexican–Cuban relations.
 Many topics, including "trade and investment, as well as matters such as "'tourism, migration, cooperation, education, culture, health [and] energy'" were discussed between officials from both countries.
-Visits like this one and the President Calderon 2012 visit have been improving the problematic relations of the past few years.

 Mexico and Cuba increase cooperation

 In December 2018, Cuban President Miguel Díaz-Canel paid a visit to Mexico to attend the inauguration of Mexican President Andrés Manuel López Obrador.
 President Díaz-Canel returned to Mexico in July 2019 to hold bilateral discussions with President López Obrador.

-In July 2021, President Lopez Obrador blamed the US embargo against Cuba for contributing to the unrest in Cuba.
+In July 2021, President López Obrador blamed the US embargo against Cuba for contributing to the unrest in Cuba.
 The foreign ministry sent two navy ships with food and medical supplies to assist Cuba.

 In September 2021, President Díaz-Canel returned to Mexico to attend Mexico's Independence day celebration as a guest of honor of President López Obrador.

 In May 2022, Mexican President Andrés Manuel López Obrador paid an official visit to Cuba where he was granted the Order of José Martí by President Díaz-Canel.

 Cuban President Miguel Díaz-Canel traveled to Campeche in February 2023, to be awarded the Mexican Order of the Aztec Eagle by President López Obrador.